webplatform/docs/guides/lesser-known_semantic_elements/index.md

 sections.

-The <code>&lt;hr&gt;</code> element has no uncommon attributes and should be styled using CSS if the default appearance in unsatisfactory.
+The <code>&lt;hr&gt;</code> element has no uncommon attributes and should be styled using CSS if the default appearance is unsatisfactory.

 Also, like the line break, if you are writing XHTML style syntax and not HTML, use the self-closing form — &lt;hr /&gt;.